djc/oxish/README.md

+# OxiSH: SSH server written in Rust

+OxiSH is an SSH server written in Rust.
+It is a work in progress and not yet fit for usage.

+Please don't publicize this project at its current stage.
+Funding to advance its development is welcome.

+## Intended features

+* Improved security track record
+* Limit features to the most common
+* Efficient -- low latency
+* Usable as server and library

+## Limitations

+* Will only support modern clients
+* May require a modern platform/Rust compiler (currently 1.75)
+* No support for older cryptographic algorithms

+## References to RFCs consulted during development

 * [RFC 4251][rfc4251]: The Secure Shell (SSH) Protocol Architecture
 * [RFC 4253][rfc4253]: The Secure Shell (SSH) Transport Layer Protocol
 * [RFC 4344][rfc4344]: The Secure Shell (SSH) Transport Layer Encryption Modes